dhutapratama/docs/eloquent-mutators.md

 <a name="array-and-json-casting"></a>
 ### Array & JSON Casting

 The `array` cast is particularly useful when working with columns that are stored as serialized JSON.
-For example, if your database has a `JSON` or `TEXT` field type that contains serialized JSON, adding the `array` cast to that attribute will automatically deserialize the attribute to a PHP array when you access it on your Eloquent model:
+For example, if your database has a `JSON` or `TEXT` field type that contains serialized JSON, adding the `array` cast to that attribute will automatically deserialize the attribute to a GO array when you access it on your Eloquent model:

     <?php